 3. Do your run of talking to potential customers and learn WHY they want to buy your product.

-When you’re talking to potential customers, keep these 3 questions in mind:
+...And while you’re talking to them, keep these three questions in mind:

 - Is the problem for companies big enough to want to solve it?